isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-outdoor-wood-furniture/index.md

 - wood
 layout: post
 ---
-The best paint for [outdoor](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/) wood furniture and outdoor decks�can be sprayed using your deck stain sprayer
+The best paint for [outdoor](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/) wood furniture and outdoor deckscan be sprayed using your deck stain sprayer
 - to shield you from extreme weather - including severe humidity and extreme heat.